 TikTok is the leading destination for short-form mobile video.
 Our mission is to inspire and enrich people's lives by offering a home for creative expression and an experience that is genuine, joyful, and positive.
 TikTok has global offices including Los Angeles, New York, London, Paris, Berlin, Dubai, Singapore, Jakarta, Seoul, and Tokyo.

-TikTok is publishing this tax strategy for the financial year ended 31 December 2023, in accordance with the provisions of section 22(2) of Schedule 19 of the UK Finance Act 2016.
-This tax strategy applies to all UK subsidiaries of Bytedance Ltd. (together "TikTok").
-It has been approved by the directors of TikTok Information Technologies UK Limited.
+TikTok is publishing this tax strategy for the financial year ended 31 December 2024, in accordance with the provisions of section 19(2) and section 22(2) of Schedule 19 of the UK Finance Act 2016.
+This tax strategy applies to all UK subsidiaries of Bytedance Ltd. (together here referred to as "TikTok").
+It has been approved by the Directors of TikTok Information Technologies UK Limited.

 TikTok complies with tax laws in every country we operate in around the world.
 In the UK, we are committed to conforming with applicable laws and tax practices to ensure we declare and pay the correct taxes, including corporate income tax, VAT and employment taxes and other applicable taxes, if any.

 As a company operating in multiple jurisdictions, we face risks in respect of uncertainty of application of tax laws that are complex and may continuously change.
-Changes to existing tax laws or changing interpretations of existing laws, could have a material impact on our business and financial position.
+Changes to existing tax laws or changing interpretations of existing laws could have a material impact on our business and financial position.
 Changes could lead to a subsequent change in our tax obligations and this is why we have structures in place to ensure we comply with all applicable laws and regulations.

 TikTok's principle on tax planning is to ensure all our tax compliance obligations are met and to support the needs of the business in executing the company's mission.

 TikTok may engage in reasonable tax planning that is aligned with commercial and economic activity of the business which must be compliant to local tax compliance requirements.
-TikTok may respond to tax incentives and exemptions, under local applicable tax laws provided it is compliant with local tax compliance requirements and does not lead to any abusive result.
+TikTok may respond to tax incentives and exemptions, under local applicable tax laws, provided it is compliant with local tax compliance requirements and does not lead to any abusive result.

 TikTok aims to have an open, transparent and collaborative relationship with HMRC ensuring prompt disclosure in all tax matters.